 According to Doctor Doom, a reluctant new recruit who sensed the growing supernatural influence, the planets Dormammu was targeting make a pentagram on a star chart, thus implying a bigger ritual incoming.
 Doom’s cross universe spell set the stage for Nova, Star-Lord, and Gamora to combine their strengths into one killing blow against the possessed Ego.

 Although, ending Dormmamu’s plan ushered in a relative peace, Heather and Phyla stayed on as active Guardians and were thus available during The Reckoning War as well as Vox Supreme’s targeting of Kree soldiers, of which Phyla was one.
+She was put into a super-suit by Vox Supreme that puppeteered her to fight Carol Danvers.
+Using Stark Tech sonic weapon, they were able to stabilize the suit and free Phyla to help Carol fight back against Vox.

 - Height: 5'9"